tarwn/lessthandot-hugo/blogs/content/posts/2008-10-07-ssms-tools-pack-1-1-now-with-sql-server.md

 Search for a value in all non-binary columns in all tables in the database

 &#8211; [**<font color="#004080">Uppercase/Lowercase keywords</font>**][2]:
 Set all keywords to uppercase or lowercase letters.
 Custom keywords can be added.
-Doesn&#8217;t check comments, text and quoted text anymore.
+Doesn't check comments, text and quoted text anymore.

 &#8211; [**<font color="#004080">Run one script on multiple databases</font>**][3]:
 Run selected or full window text on selected databases on the currently connected server.